Viblast/android-pdn-sdk/README-DRM.md

 ```
 void addDrmKeyRequestProperty(String key, String value);
 ```
 - Adds key request property.
-The key will be add as a header to the http requests performed by the underlying security module.
+The key will be added as a header to the http requests performed by the underlying security module.

 ```
 void removeDrmKeyRequestProperty(String key);